 The performing arts are different from visual arts, which is all about the creation of static art using materials such as paint, oils and canvas.

-Performing arts careers
+Performing arts jobs

 Popular jobs in performing arts include:

-In addition to the typical performance roles, design, production and management also falls under the umbrella of the performing arts industry.
+In addition to typical performance roles, design, production and management also falls under the umbrella of the performing arts industry.

 Many universities and conservatoires offer performing arts courses in production lighting, stage and prop design, costume construction and stage management.